 Lemon Juice and Sun Method

 Combining lemon juice's natural bleaching properties with sunlight creates a powerful whitening effect.
-This method takes a bit longer than hydrogen peroxide but uses ingredients you might already have at home.
+This method uses ingredients you might already have at home.

 What you need: Fresh lemon juice (or bottled), water, spray bottle or bucket, sunny location.